JayaswalPrateek/MyCSnotesForME/Cpp.md

 			- similar to `for(int i = 0; str[i] != '\0'; i++`

 # <mark style="background: #FFB86CA6;">Functions</mark>
-- avoid user input in functions, input should be passed from the calling function
+- <mark style="background: #D2B3FFA6;">avoid user input in functions, input should be passed from the calling function</mark>
-	- When a function has a local variable and a global variable of the same name then local variable is preferred
+- When a function has a local variable and a global variable of the same name then local variable is preferred as it is
 	- use `::<nameOfVariable>` to access the global variable in a function that has a local variable of the same name
 	- even if a function ends the changes made to the global variable are preserved.
 		- this is useful, but i also want to make sure that the variable is not visible to all the functions of my program
 			- solution is instead of declaring it as global variable make it a static local variable of that function
 			- they are located in the code section so their content is not lost after a function ends.
 - return types are not a deciding factor in function overloading
 - <mark style="background: #D2B3FFA6;">Function Templates (Generics)</mark>
 	- overloaded functions may have entirely same logic but deal with different data type so we need to overload function for every data type